openlab-at-city-tech/openlab/wp-content/plugins/folders/readme.txt

 = 🔁 Replace media files =
 With the Folders plugin, you can replace media library files with other files.
 This feature is a life-saver whenever you need to replace a media file on all of your pages, posts, etc. When you replace a media file, the change will reflect on all of your pages, posts, and more.
 Check out the media replace feature in action:
 [youtube  https://www.youtube.com/watch?v=16MrxVo2EC4]
+The media replacer code was forked from Enable Media Replace

 = 👋 Import folders =
 You can import folders data from FileBird, Enhanced Media Library, Wicked Folders, Real Media Library, WP Media Folder, HappyFiles (Happy Files), and Mediamatic